pinto-org/beanstalk-snapshot/README.md

 # Beanstalk Snapshot

 Calculates asset distribution among Beanstalk holders at the Pinto deployment block.
-Read more about Beanstalk holders here: https://mirror.xyz/0x8F02813a0AC20affC2C7568e0CB9a7cE5288Ab27/2Ubk-rMAVxv1g3jLBq9ur_01_iq5lR6CN8zvcyHUwLM
+Read more about Beanstalk holders [here](https://mirror.xyz/0x8F02813a0AC20affC2C7568e0CB9a7cE5288Ab27/2Ubk-rMAVxv1g3jLBq9ur_01_iq5lR6CN8zvcyHUwLM).

 ## How to Use